 Owner Occupied Housing Rehabilitation Program

 The Owner Occupied Housing Rehabilitation Program (OOHRP) provides financial assistance to eligible low and moderate income homeowners citywide for emergency home repairs and/or to address health and/or safety hazards.
 The program may also address non-emergency home repairs to stabilize critical home systems such as electrical, mechanical, plumbing, and roof systems.
 The assistance is the form of a zero percent (0%) interest, forgivable loan and is secured by a lien on the primary residential property.

 For more information, see program factsheet.
 English factsheet Spanish factsheet

 Weatherization Assistance Program

-The Weatherization Assistance Program (WAP) provides financial assistance to eligible low to moderate income residents for improving a home's energy efficiency.
-This program provides for replacement of existing building components and improvements to reduce energy consumption.
+The Weatherization Assistance Program (WAP) provides financial assistance to eligible low and moderate income residents for improving a home's energy efficiency.
+This program provides for repair or replacement of existing building components and improvements to reduce energy consumption.
 After an application is received and eligibility is established, a third party vendor will conduct an energy assessment of the home or rental unit.
 The auditor will determine the improvements that will be covered by the program.

 For more information, see program factsheet: English factsheet Spanish factsheet

 Note: Program assistance is subject to funding availability, program limitations, residential building permit requirements, income eligibility, property conditions and residency.
 Assistance may be prioritized based on; the greatest needs and households with vulnerable low-income populations.